wbunting/webmenu/README.md

 xargs -I{} $BROWSER "{}"
 ```

-Now the job is only to fill in the data transformation step which you could do via whatever method you please.
+We first use dmenu just to get the search input string.
+Then we pass the search to ddgr and get back json results.
+From those json results we perform the data transformation step which you could do via whatever method you please.
 We have example implementations in Rust and Node.js in the examples repository.
 For [example](https://github.com/wbunting/webmenu/blob/master/examples/ddgr-search/ddgr-renderer.js).

 The result is a simple pipeline for searching for data, browsing the results in whatever UI you like and then pointing to the results.
 You do all of this without ever visiting a website directly.
 Not visiting sites directly prevents the running of insecure / nonfree javascript, and removes a lot of the bloat that is typical of most sites.